-In accordance with the requirements of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, I, James M. Davy, Commissioner of the New Jersey Department of Human Services, who has been delegated the authority for submission of the State Plan for Temporary Assistance for Needy Families, as well as any amendments to such Plan, by Richard J. Codey, Acting Governor of the State of New Jersey, certify that the State of New Jersey will operate a program to provide Temporary Assistance for Needy Families so that the children may be cared for in their own homes or in the homes of relatives or quardians standing "in loco parentis"; to end dependence of needy parents on government benefits by promoting job preparation. work, and marriage; to prevent and reduce the incidence of out-of-wedlock pregnancies and establish annual numerical goals for preventing and reducing the incidence of these pregnancies; and to encourage the formation and maintenance of two-parent families.
+In accordance with the requirements of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, I, Jennifer Velez, Commissioner of the New Jersey Department of Human Services, who have been delegated the authority for submission of the State Plan for Temporary Assistance for Needy Families, as well as any amendments to such Plan, by Chris Christie, Governor of the State of New Jersey. certify that the State of New Jersey will operate a program to provide Temporary Assistance for Needy Families so that the children may be cared for in their own homes or in the homes of relatives or guardians standing "in loco parentis," to end dependence of needy parents on government benefits by promoting job preparation, work, and marriage, to prevent and reduce the incidence of out-of-wedlock pregnancies and establish annual numerical goals for preventing and reducing the incidence of these pregnancies, and to encourage the formation and maintenance of two-parent families.